tech-engine/goscrapy/README.md

 - 🔍 **CSS & XPath Selectors** — Flexible HTML parsing with chainable selectors
 - 📦 **Built-in Pipelines** — Export scraped data to CSV, JSON, MongoDB, Google Sheets, and Firebase out of the box
 - 🧩 **Built-in Middleware** — Plug in robust middlewares like Azure TLS and advanced Dupefilters
-- 🔌 **Extensible by Design** — Almost every layer of the framework—pipelines, middlewares, HTTP client, and selectors—is built to be swapped or extended without touching the core
+- 🔌 **Extensible by Design** — Almost every layer of the framework is built to be swapped or extended
+- 🎛️ **Telemetry & Monitoring** — Optional built-in telemetry hub for real-time stats

 ## Architecture